MIDDLE SCHOOL COURSES

 AP Literature: Same House, Different Worlds

 Students read literature that explores the mysterious relationship between adults and children.
 What is the nature of the different worlds that children and adults inhabit?
 Where do these worlds overlap?
 Where do they remain untouchably separate?
 What happens when one world encroaches upon the other?
 To what extent do we remain our parents’ children, even after we’ve grown up?
 What do adults have to learn from the children in their lives?
 In addition to exploring the ways in which literature answers these questions and others, students reflect on how authors use the relationship between parents and children to illuminate larger themes, both social and personal.
-Works may include William Shakespeare’s Hamlet, Jane Austen’s Pride and Prejudice, Emily Brontë’s Wuthering Heights, Richard Yates’s Revolutionary Road, Tarjei Vesaas’s The Ice Palace, Don DeLillo’s White Noise, David Mitchell’s Black Swan Green, Colm Tóibín’s Brooklyn, and poetry by William Blake, Walt Whitman, W. B. Yeats, Elizabeth Bishop, James Merrill, and A. E. Stallings.
+Works may include William Shakespeare’s Hamlet, Tarjei Vesaas’s The Ice Palace, Jane Austen’s Pride and Prejudice, Emily Brontë’s Wuthering Heights, James Baldwin’s Go Tell It on the Mountain, Richard Yates’s Revolutionary Road, and Colm Tóibín’s Brooklyn.

 AP Literature: Outsiders and Aliens